 Meet Our Team

 Ed and his wife Sally moved here from central Illinois in late 2017 to serve with us.
 They are “empty nesters” with two young adult children.
-Their son Samuel and his wife Mykenzie serve with a church in Clinton, Illinois, and their daughter Anna is currently a graduate student at Portland Seminary and lives and works in Joplin, Missouri.
+Their son Samuel and his wife Mykenzie serve with a church in Clinton, Illinois, and their daughter Anna is lives and works in Joplin, Missouri.
 As one of our senior staff Ed coordinates our teaching and training opportunities for adults, as well as overseeing ministries that help provide care and nurture for folks who call BCC “home.”
-His spiritual gifts are teaching and serving, and for those who care about such things, he is a Nine on the enneagram.
+His spiritual gifts are teaching and serving, and for those who care about such things, he is a Nine on the Enneagram.
 Ed loves to be outside, fish, and hike, but he also tends to be kind of a sci-fi nerd.
 He has an almost insatiable sweet tooth and Double-Stuffed Oreos are his kryptonite.

 Stew has been a pastor since 1993 and worked with BCC since 2013.
 He’s usually a pretty cool guy, that is when he's not nerding out over comic books or some weird Lord Of The Rings reference that no one gets.
-He is honored to be married to to his wife Dawn and has two unique daughters, you might see them around.
-Abbi is a Sophomore at Bellbrook High School and Madison comes home some times from University of Cincinnati where she's studying psychology.
+He is honored to be married to to his wife Dawn and has two unique daughters: Abbi is a Senior at Bellbrook High School and Madison lives with her husband Ryan in the Seattle area.

 Stew is our resident coach.
 His heart is to see people discipled like Jesus discipled his first followers.
 That isn’t always an easy task so when you need a hand or someone just to encourage you in what God is doing through you, Stew will try to be there to help you out.